 What Is the Procedure of IUI Treatment?

-There are three stages of undergoing IUI treatment: before the procedure, during, and after the insemination.
+How to prepare for IUI: There are three stages of undergoing IUI treatment - before the procedure, during, and after the insemination.
 Here's what to expect at each step once you've consulted with your fertility doctor:

-Before IUI: Patients typically take pills to stimulate ovarian follicular development.
+Before IUI treatment: Patients typically take pills to stimulate ovarian follicular development.
 Your doctor may also recommend hormonal treatments to encourage egg production in your ovaries.
 This may be followed by a trigger shot that triggers ovulation.

-During IUI: In the days following the trigger shot, it's time for the sperm collection.
-Once the sperm is washed and processed, the IUI procedure involves a flexible, tiny catheter that is inserted into the cervix to reach the uterus.
+During IUI treatment: In the days following the trigger shot, it's time for the sperm collection.
+Once the sperm is washed and processed, the intrauterine insemination procedure (IUI) involves a flexible, tiny catheter that is inserted into the cervix to reach the uterus for the sperm injection.
 The sensation is similar to a Pap smear.
 The sperm is injected through the catheter to hopefully fertilize the eggs in the fallopian tube.

-After IUI: The recovery process after an IUI is pretty easy.
-You may experience some minor cramps and spotting for a day or two.
+After IUI treatment: The recovery process after an IUI is usually straightforward, with some minor IUI side effects like cramps and spotting that may last for a day or two.
 Then you'll take some medications that can help support early pregnancy.
 In two weeks, it's time for a pregnancy test.